Brand Worship

 Safety, consent & law

 This interest is non-sexual and generally benign.
-Concerns arise only when it drives compulsive buying, debt, or counterfeit-related fraud; in those cases the relevant issue is impulse-control or financial harm, adjacent to compulsive buying disorder, not the brand attachment itself.
+Concerns arise only when it drives compulsive buying, debt, or counterfeit-related fraud.
+In those cases the relevant issue is impulse-control or financial harm, adjacent to compulsive buying disorder, not the brand attachment itself.

 - Commodity Fetishism34/100Non-Sexual FetishismA concept from Marxist economic and social theory describing how commodities appear to possess intrinsic value and social power, masking the human labor and social relations that actually produce them.
 It is a non-sexual, analytical use of the word "fetish."34